richtastic/ff/src/3DR/wiki/app.md

 ---- test

+- how useful is fwd / rev distortion ?
+-

+- un-distort an entire image
+	- lookup map?

 - camera radial distortion retry nonlinear soln
 	- how are inverted images used in steps?
 		- invert (undistort) images on load